Normioffi/Aniki/README.md

 ```npm
 npm i aniki
 ```
+# Alpha
+An alpha version (1.3.0) will be released soon, the module has been restructured in TypeScript, you can still use it in JavaScript.

 # Api used
 Konet Anime DB: French api (this one are incompleted, use other api instead.)